cocodono/SPRING2023TIDYVERSE/README.md

 <li><a href = "https://rpubs.com/Farhana-MSDS/1019274"> Rpubs </a></li>
 <li> <a href = "https://github.com/fivethirtyeight/data/tree/master/births"> fivethirtyeight </a> </li>

+# TIDYVERSE EXTEND:

+In the extension part of this assignment I have chose Alic's work and used the TidyVerse package, specifically **dplyr** package to demonstrate it's capabilities.I have used dplyr to manipulate the dataset by using filter(), summarize(), sum(), and mean() functions, combine with group_by() which, allowed us to perform our operation “by group”.

 # Waheeb Algabri

 Initial Description and Link: